api7/apisix-mesh-agent/docs/istio-mesh.md

 ### Install Helm

-In this post, we use [Helm](https://helm.io) to install [Istio](https://istio.io).
-You should download the desired Istio release to your local environment.
+In this post, we use [Helm 3](https://helm.io) to install [Istio](https://istio.io).
+You should download the desired Istio release version to your local environment.
+In this document, we use [istio/1.9.1](https://github.com/istio/istio/releases/tag/1.9.1).

 ### Create Istio Root Namespace